A/N: fill for the kink meme

 "Jack?"
-A little girl calls in a hopeful tone.
+A little girl called in a hopeful tone.

 The boy's head flings upwards, feeling around for the one that had called him.
 He hears the little girl making her way closer to him, calling back to her through the tears.
 "H-hello?
 Can you h-help me?"